 If you need more volume in a live setting, you can always mic up these amps, and some even have outputs for hooking up to bigger cabinets.

 Let’s look at our top 7 picks for the best 15-watt tube amps!

 Fender’s 65 Princeton Reverb guitar amplifier is one of the most legendary amps in the business, and also one of the earliest, dating back to 1946.
 They were first manufactured as practicing amps by Leo Fender, but they are now regarded as excellent studio amps as well.
 Even after so many years, these amps have kept their classic look, with the original vibrato effect and spring reverb intact.

-The 65 Princeton Reverb has the classy ‘Blackface’ style design, with two instrument inputs.
+The 65 Princeton Reverb has a classy design and includes two instrument inputs.
 It comes with volume, treble, bass, vibrato (tremolo) speed and intensity, and reverb depth – a total of six knobs.
 You’ll notice that even though these are recent versions of the classic amp, there are no modern digital functions or fancy effects like chorus and flanger.